 The application for M.Sc.
-Data Science is a two-step procedure :
+Data Science is performed online:

 Note: Applicants who have not yet an „ IdM Account “ have to register at IdM first (on www.campo.fau.eu ).
 IdM stands for Identity Management of FAU.
 Then, using your IdM account, you can set up your online application.

 For further questions concerning the process of application please contact our Master’s Office: firstname.lastname@example.org